learn-co-curriculum/phrg-sinatra-mechanics-of-sessions-readme/README.md

 Chrome also comes bundled with a special 'Incognito' mode that doesn't persist _any_ cookies –– session or otherwise –– beyond the scope of a given browsing session.
 If you log in to Learn from an Incognito window, Chrome will create the cookies needed to run that session, but it will not create any long-term, cached cookies.
 Because of this functionality, Incognito mode is often helpful while debugging session and cookie issues.

+## Does this need an update?
+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-sinatra-mechanics-of-sessions-readme/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-sinatra-mechanics-of-sessions-readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Mechanics of Sessions</p>